The 4 secrets to winning the content "R.A.C.E."

-They all have one thing in common: the notion that "Content is King", no questions asked.
+They all have one thing in common: the false notion that "Content is King", no questions asked.

 In this article, I'd like to suggest a more mindful approach.
-From Scratch has its roots in customer service — and an attitude of serving the customer is a useful guide to the rapids of content creation.
+From Scratch has its roots in customer care — and an attitude of caring for our readers is always a useful guide to the rapids of content creation.

-"RACE" stands for 4 criteria that determine if your content does its job:
+"RACE" stands for 4 criteria that determine if your content does that job:

 Read on to find out what they entail.